thycotic/privman-docs/install/antivirus-exclusions.md

 ## Directories

-Exclude these two directories from your antivirus filters to ensure Privilege Manager processes will not be blocked (or for a more granular approach to these exclusions, see the Client Item Database and Privilege Manager Application Control Agent Services sections at the end of this article):
+Exclude these directories from your antivirus filters to ensure Privilege Manager processes will not be blocked (or for a more granular approach to these exclusions, see the Client Item Database and Privilege Manager Application Control Agent Services sections at the end of this article):

 ```
 %ProgramData%\Arellia\
+%ProgramData%\Application Data\Arellia
 %ProgramFiles%\Thycotic\
 ```